HIPAA Compliance with G Suite

 Ensuring that our customers' data is safe, secure and always available to them is one of our top priorities.
 To demonstrate our compliance with security standards in the industry, Google has sought and received security certifications such as ISO 27001 certification and SOC 2 and SOC 3 Type II audits.
 For customers who are subject to the requirements of the Health Insurance Portability and Accountability Act (HIPAA), G Suite can also support HIPAA compliance.

 Under HIPAA, certain information about a person’s health or health care services is classified as Protected Health Information (PHI).
-Google Apps customers who are subject to HIPAA and wish to use Google Apps with PHI must sign a Business Associate Agreement (BAA) with Google.
+G Suite customers who are subject to HIPAA and wish to use G Suite with PHI must sign a Business Associate Agreement (BAA) with Google.

-Administrators for Google Apps for Work, Education, Government, and Google Apps Unlimited domains must review and accept a BAA before using Google services with PHI.
-Google offers a BAA covering Gmail, Google Calendar, Google Drive (including Docs, Sheets, Slides, and Forms), Google Sites, and Google Apps Vault services.
+Administrators for G Suite Basic, Education, Government, and G Suite Business domains must review and accept a BAA before using Google services with PHI.
+Google offers a BAA covering Gmail, Google Calendar, Google Drive (including Docs, Sheets, Slides, and Forms), Google Sites, and Google Vault services.

-We have published our Google Apps HIPAA Implementation Guide to help customers understand how to organize data on Google services when handling PHI.
-This guide is intended for employees in organizations who are responsible for HIPAA implementation and compliance with Google Apps.
+We have published our G Suite HIPAA Implementation Guide to help customers understand how to organize data on Google services when handling PHI.
+This guide is intended for employees in organizations who are responsible for HIPAA implementation and compliance with G Suite.